 A traditional Russian banya will be a wooden structure lined with wooden benches.
 A log fire will heat water for steam and hot air.
 While a typical steam room temperature is up to 120 degrees Fahrenheit, Russian banyas are 160 to 170 degrees Fahrenheit.

-There is an estimated two million LöYLA, or saunas in Finland for a population of 5.3 million.
-Big companies and state institutions have their own saunas.
+There are an estimated two million LöYLA, or saunas, in Finland for a population of 5.3 million.
+Big companies and state institutions have company saunas.
 The president has an official sauna, as does the prime minister.
 They are found in city apartments and in country cottages.

 As in Russia, traditional saunas in Finland are wood-heated.
 A smoke-sauna is the original sauna and believed by most Finns to be the best.
-The sauna door is closed after the wood has burned down, leaving the embers to heat the sauna to the proper temperature, creating a woodsmoke aroma.
+The sauna door closes after the wood has burned down, leaving the embers to heat the sauna to the proper temperature, creating a woodsmoke aroma.

-Basic etiquette in the Finnish sauna is quite simple.
+Basic etiquette in the Finnish sauna is elementary.
 You first take all your clothes off, then shower before going in.

 When you come out of the sauna, jump into a lake, or roll in the snow.
 If you do roll in the snow, make sure it is fresh and powdery.
 If you snow-roll disrobed in rough ice, freezer burn on delicate bits will mostly likely ensue!

-Again as in Russia, you may receive birch branches for self-flagellation.
-This stimulates circulation and in Finland it is customary to whack yourself with the branches.
-If your are, like me, annoyed at having to do all this work yourself, in Finland there is also the traditional washing-lady service...
+Again, as in Russia, you may receive birch branches for self-flagellation.
+This stimulates circulation, and in Finland, it is customary to whack yourself with the branches.
+If you are, like me, annoyed at having to do all this work yourself, in Finland there is also the traditional washing-lady service...